sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

   uncheck Users must create a new password at next sign-in

 * Once we're on the Set permissions page, we'll need to specify how we want to assign permissions to this set of new users.
 We'll need to choose one of the following three options:

-        * Add user to group.
+        a) Add user to group.
 Choose this option if you want to assign the users to one or more groups that already have permissions policies.

-        * Copy permissions from existing user.
+        b) Copy permissions from existing user.
 Choose this option to copy all of the group memberships, attached managed policies, embedded inline policies, and any   existing permissions boundaries from an existing user to the new users.

-        * Attach existing policies directly.
+        c) Attach existing policies directly.
 Choose this option to see a list of the AWS managed and customer managed policies in your account.
 Select the policies that you want to attach to the new users or choose Create policy to open a new browser tab and create a new policy from scratch.

 * Because we're creating a new Administrator user, we'll choose the Attach Existing Policies option.
 Pick the AdministratorAccess policy and attach it to your user to grant the relevant permissions.
 Choose Next: Tags.